ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 # Mobile SDK
 {: #pkg_mobile_sdk}

-OpenWhisk provides a mobile SDK for `iOS` and `watchOS` devices that enables mobile apps to fire remote triggers and invoke remote actions.
+{{site.data.keyword.openwhisk}} provides a mobile SDK for `iOS` and `watchOS` devices that enables mobile apps to fire remote triggers and invoke remote actions.
 A version for Android is not available, so Android developers can use the OpenWhisk REST API directly.
 The mobile SDK is written in Swift 4 and supports iOS 11 and later releases.
 You can build the mobile SDK by using Xcode 9.
 {: shortdesc}

 The mobile SDK is not supported for IAM-based namespaces.
 Use a Cloud Foundry-based namespace instead.
 {: important}

 ## Add the SDK to your app
+{: #add-mobile-sdk-app}

 You can install the mobile SDK by using CocoaPods, Carthage, or from the source directory.

-### Install with CocoaPods
+### Install mobile SDK with CocoaPods
+{: #install-mobile-sdk-cocoapods}

-The OpenWhisk SDK for mobile is available for public distribution through CocoaPods.
+The {{site.data.keyword.openwhisk}} SDK for mobile is available for public distribution through CocoaPods.
 Assuming CocoaPods is installed, put the following lines into a file called `Podfile` inside the starter app project directory.

 ```ruby
 install! 'cocoapods', :deterministic_uuids => false